-The Kindergarten welcomes support from families in a number of ways that are both enjoyable and valuable.
+The Kindergarten welcomes support from families in many ways that are both enjoyable and valuable for all.
+The children love having you spend some time in session.
+We extend an invitation to families to:

-You are invited to:

-- stay and play during a session. - ioin us on excursions. - let us know of your culture and help us celebrate with you. - share your knowledge with the children or staff in a presentation. - let us know your skills and interests so you can be involved in the program. - be part of the voluntary Parent Committee of Management or you can offer assistance to the Sub-Committees that are for a specific purpose such as Fundraising, Policy & Quality, Environment and Wellbeing.
+- stay and play during a session - read with children in our calm corner - help prepare afternoon tea with the children (4 year old Kangaroos & Wombats) - join us on excursions - share your culture and help us celebrate with you - share your knowledge with the children and staff in a presentation - let us know your skills and interests so you can be involved in the Program - be part of the voluntary Parent Committee of Management or you can offer assistance to the Sub-Committees that are for a specific purpose (eg: Fundraising)